emilyriederer/website/content/post/ml-vegetables/index.md

 Optimization is a fallacy Optimizing for whom?
 For what outcome?
 Same with metrics -- what value judgements are doing into those?

 Would system work better if I wasn't a lazy and disengaged user?
 Probably, but don't assume data quality you don't have

+Does the problem even make sense?
+Higher days would tend to be more anomalous (birthdays, Superbowls) Is this even a useful metric if it could be done?
+(Not causal so how would you act on it?)

 Should ML be giving automated health and diet advice at all?
 Similar concerns with diet websites/content served to ED patients